-Application Process: Nominations, including self-nominations and nominations by presses, are made by sending five copies of the book to the committee Chair through the SEM Business Office.
+Application Process: Nominations, including self-nominations and nominations by presses, are made by sending four copies of the book to the committee Chair through the SEM Business Office.
 The committee may also nominate books to be considered.

 Applicants may submit only

 Send Application To: Chair, Alan Merriam Prize, c/o Business Office, Society for Ethnomusicology, Morrison Hall 005, Indiana University, 1165 E 3rd St, Bloomington, IN 47405-3700.